 Tell me about your business and how you help women?

-What tip can you give women regarding your business/service/industry?
+What tip can you give women regarding using mediation to resolve your marital dissolution?

 What does being a Financially Wise Woman mean to you?